bschaatsbergen/bschaatsbergen.com/content/posts/what-is-a-container.md

 tags: ["containers"]
 ---

-In this article I want to provide you with a simple abstract to discover the  container paradigm.
-What are containers, how they are made and why they are great.
+In this article I want to provide you with a simple abstract in order for you to discover the container paradigm yourself.
+We'll try to answer questions like: what are containers, how are they made and why are they great?

 The first time I heard about 'containers' I thought that containers were very small sized stripped down nodes.
 Well, I can tell you that's definitely not the case.